Are you getting the most out of your AWS investment? Get your free AWS Well-Architected Assessment.

 • Detecting text

 Amazon Rekognition Video also provides a location bounding box and a time stamp for each detected text.
-Filter terms based on ROI, the size of the bounding box, and the level of confidence.
-As an example, you may only wish to see the bottom third of a soccer game’s scoreboard.
+Filter terms based on ROI, the bounding box size, and the confidence level.
+For example, you may only wish to see the bottom third of a soccer game’s scoreboard.

 • Celebrity appreciation

-Amazon Rekognition Video makes it simple to recognize well-known actors and actresses in videos.
-Links to relevant resources, including the celebrity’s IMDb page are included in each celebrity’s name.
+Amazon Rekognition Video makes recognizing well-known actors and actresses in videos simple.
+Links to relevant resources, including the celebrity’s IMDb page, are included in each celebrity’s name.

 • Recognition and analysis of the face